Auckland

 This course is focused on further developing a student's understanding of Digital Art and ways to create it.

-Students will develop technical skills in Photography, Photographic manipulation, Digital Illustration, and Animation using Adobe software; whilst engaging in thematic projects.
+Students will develop technical skills in Photography, Photographic Manipulation, Character Design, and Poster Design using Adobe software; whilst engaging in thematic projects.
 Students will deepen their understanding of how to portray both the physical and the imaginary, and will also develop the ability to think creatively, analyse art-making methods and apply these to their own art-making practice.

 10EAP continues to build and expand on the skills learnt in 9EAP, but with a stronger academic focus that prepares students for senior levels of EAP.
 Students explore topics of interest and learn how to present their ideas and opinions in a more formal and detailed manner.
 Students in 10EAP also prepare for the Level 1 literacy co-requisite CAAs and have the opportunity to complete the assessments twice a year or as required.